jpruiz114/widgets/ContactForm/README.md

 The Mandrill dependency was declared in the composer.json file.

-It will allow to actually send emails with this form through the Mandrill API.
+It will allow to actually send email messages with this form through the Mandrill API.

 For more info regarding the Mandrill library: https://mandrillapp.com/api/docs/index.php.html